Power-Home/TUe-Smart-Parking-System/README.md

 <br>
 <br>

-**Please note that this demo is the early version and only show the general idea of this parking system, which means it is NOT the actual project itself.**
+**Please note that this demo is the early version and only show the general idea of this parking system, which means it is NOT the actual project itself.
+You need to optimize this system in your own way based on the existing work.**

 <br>